pennant-notebook/client/README.md

 - **[Yjs](https://github.com/yjs/yjs)**: CRDT framework that enables real-time collaboration and synchronization between different users.
 - **[y-indexeddb](https://github.com/yjs/y-indexeddb)**: Used for efficient caching and offline persistence.
 - **[CodeMirror 6](https://github.com/codemirror/dev)**: Provides a versatile code editing environment, customized with various keybindings.
+- **[y-codemirror.next](https://github.com/yjs/y-codemirror.next)**: Utilized to create the editor binding between Yjs and CodeMirror.
+- **[Hocuspocus](https://github.com/ueberdosis/hocuspocus)**: Current provider in an architecture designed to be provider-agnostic, allowing for easy switching to other providers.
+- **[y-protocols](https://github.com/yjs/y-protocols)**: Used to manipulate specific aspects of the awareness protocol.
 - **[react-dnd](https://github.com/react-dnd/react-dnd)**: Powers the drag-and-drop functionality for cells.
-- **Provider ([HocusPocus](https://github.com/ueberdosis/hocuspocus))**: Currently used as the provider for the architecture, but it is designed to be provider-agnostic, allowing for easy switching to any other provider.
-- **[BlockNote](https://github.com/TypeCellOS/BlockNote)**: Customized markdown editor including a newly added ImageBlock feature.
-Some features omitted for minimalism and performance.
+- **[BlockNote](https://github.com/TypeCellOS/BlockNote)**: Markdown editor customized with an added ImageBlock; some features omitted for a minimal and performant design.

 ## Getting started